surifirstpin/AcuBI_Technical_Documents/Version.6/Reports_TD.md

 <b>a.</b> On expanding Station Code, it will display Station code details (eg: area code, way used & quantity)  that fall under the particular station_2.

-<b>b.</b> On further expanding Wayused (Phone) for area code SS_z2, it will display the Phone numbers that fall under this particular area code.
+<b>b.</b> On further expanding Way
+used (Phone) for area code SS_z2, it will display the Phone numbers that fall under this particular area code.

 - <b>Reset Data Drill:</b> To navigate to  previous page click <b>Rest Data Drill.</b>